 The show is about a law firm in New York, but is anything actually filmed there?

-We shot the pilot in New York and a couple of days during season one and two, but we shoot everything in Toronto now.
+We shot the pilot for TV show Suits in New York and a couple of days during season one and two, but we shoot everything in Toronto now.
 We’re running out of streets that look like New York.
 It would be nice to go back down and shoot there for a weekend.

 Have you settled into life in Toronto?